Noxalus/Final-Bomber/README.md

 Description
 ===========

-Final-Bomber is a Dynablaster (Bomberman) remake developed in C# with XNA 4.0.
+Final-Bomber is a Dyna Blaster (Bomberman) remake developed in C# with XNA 4.0.
-For now, it's only possible to play offline with a total of 5 players.
+For now, it's only possible to play local games with a total of 5 players (humans or bots).

 How to compile it ?
 ===================
 I've just tested it on Windows 7, so I don't know if it will works on another platform.
-If you are on a unix-based OS or on Mac OS, look for Mono XNA.
+If you are on a unix-based OS or on Mac OS, look for Monogame.
 If you are on Windows 7 or greater, you need to install **Microsoft XNA Game Studio 4.0** (http://www.microsoft.com/en-us/download/details.aspx?id=23714).
 You have to get a version of Microsoft Visual Studio 2010 (Express version is enough => http://www.microsoft.com/visualstudio/eng/downloads#d-2010-express).
 If you use Microsoft Visual Studio 2012, you can't directly use XNA and you still need to install VS2010.